The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 Weighing just 1.3 ounces per pair, the Altra Trail Gaiter is one of the lightest and most breathable gaiter options available.

 This gaiter is perfect for dusty trails and hot desert running.
 It features an airy nylon-spandex blend that’s quick-drying and durable enough for all but the most rugged environments.
-While these gaiters have held their own on the U.S. Pacific Northwest’s volcanic rock, they really shine on hot trails where breathability matters as much as keeping the dust out of your shoes.
+Although these gaiters have held their own on the U.S. Pacific Northwest’s volcanic rock, they really shine on hot trails where breathability matters as much as keeping the dust out of your shoes.

 Material: 82% nylon/18% spandex

-- Highly water-resistant
+- Highly water resistant

 - Compatible with any shoe using rubber O-rings